How to Outline and Flood a Cookie with Royal Icing

-To flood a cookie with an outline, begin by starting at the edge of the outline and squeeze the piping bag until the icing coms out.
-Keep applying pressure to the piping bag as you slowly apply icing around the edge of the cookie.
+To flood a cookie with an outline, begin by starting at the edge of the outline and squeeze the piping bag until the icing comes out.
+Keep applying pressure to the piping bag as you slowly apply the icing around the edge of the cookie.
 Keep flooding the cookie by going around the cookie until you reach the center.

 I will show you how to outline a cookie without an outline soon.

 Once your cookie is completely flooded, gently shake and tap it on the cookie on the table to help the icing flatten out.
-Use a BooBoo stick or a turkey lacer (thank you Heather for sending me this little miracle tool) to pop any air bubbles.
+Use a BooBoo stick or a turkey lacer (thank you, Heather, for sending me this little miracle tool) to pop any air bubbles.
 You can get a turkey lacer after the holidays on the clearance rack for next to nothing and it is by far my favorite tool.

-Once you have a learn how to outline and flood a cookie with royal icing, you will have a nice base coat for decorating.
+Once you have a learn how to outline and flood a cookie with royal icing, you’ll have a nice base coat for decorating.
 There are millions of way you can decorate cookies.
 You can leave them simple and cute, add sprinkles, add royal icing embellishments, stencil or you can pipe a few details.
 Seriously can do anything you can imagine.

 I chose to airbrush these by adding a little AmeriMist Warm Brown Air Brush Color to the edges of the orange and yellow cookies.
 The blue cookies were outlined with AmeriMist Sky Blue Air Brush Color.
 Heres a video on how to use an airbrush gun if you want to take a look.